Slideshow and Lesson Delivery Tools

 Simple, easy screencast creator with room to grow

-Bottom line: This is a competitive entrant into the screencasting field and leans into ease-of-use and fewer restrictions vs. tons of features.
+Bottom Line: This is a competitive entrant into the screencasting field that leans into ease-of-use and fewer restrictions.

 Shadow Puppet Edu